Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 g) Lift a replacement intermediate heat exchanger into place using the same air lock and crane;

-h) Rotate the new heat exchange bundle so that its connection flanges align with the NaK service pipes;
+h) Rotate the new heat exchange bundle so that its connection flanges align with the NaK service pipes; j) Connect the service pipes.
+During this work try to keep the pipes full of argon.
+Withdraw blanking plates at the last possible moment;

 k) Make pipe connections with appropriate high temperature rated metal gaskets.
 Use a laser alignment tool;